 USF School of Law Scholarships

-Generous donations from alumni help fund USF scholarships.
+Generous donations from alumni help fund USF Law scholarships.
 Students must meet specific criteria established by the donors.
-The recipients are typically selected by an alumni or donor committee.
+The recipients are typically selected by an alumni/donor or law school committee.

 Continuing Law Students: